electron/website/blog/tech-talk-wayland.md

 Major Linux distributions adopted the modern display protocol years ago, and both the KDE Plasma and GNOME desktop environments are in the process of [dropping X11 support](https://blogs.kde.org/2025/11/26/going-all-in-on-a-wayland-future/) [completely](https://www.phoronix.com/news/GNOME-50-Alpha/).

 But a platform migration isn't complete without apps, and a large part of the Linux app ecosystem went through a second Wayland transition last August — well after most distros had changed their defaults.
-That's when Chromium [turned on Wayland support by default](https://chromium-review.googlesource.com/c/chromium/src/+/6819616), bringing Electron and dozens of Linux desktop apps along with it.
+That's when Chromium [turned on Wayland by default](https://chromium-review.googlesource.com/c/chromium/src/+/6819616), bringing Electron and dozens of Linux desktop apps along with it.

 <!--truncate-->